 As economies across the globe feel the shake-out from the current pandemic, posing a temptation to shift from survival of the fairest, to survival of the fittest – the question many SMEs (small-medium enterprise) now face is whether the move towards a progressive, purpose-driven capitalism is a luxury they can still afford.

-We argue that we do not need to regress in order to progress, and that purpose means more now, than ever.
+At x+why, we argue that we do not need to regress in order to progress, and that purpose means more now, than ever.
 According to research by aba-design on over 250+ business leaders, entrepreneurs and influencers, the age of purpose has increasingly driven consumer preference, influenced job seeker’s choices, and been credited with sustainable business growth.

 But what does it mean to be a business of purpose?
 Certified B Corporations are the golden beacon of what this means on the level of certification – bringing together a community of likeminded new businesses that are robustly internally and externally regulated to harmonise both purpose and profit, by considering the impact of their decisions on their workers, customers, suppliers, community and the environment.
 This is a network of leaders, driving a global movement of people using business as a force for good.

 This is a far cry from the model of ‘growth at all costs’ that still dominates much of the western hemisphere, whereby the environment is plundered without thought, cheap labour required to meet fast demand reigns, and employees are consistently on the brink of burnout in the name of maximising shareholder profit.